This interview by Sophie predates Margaret joining Document Scotland

 How did you come to start this project, what drew your attention to the place?

-MM: I came to this project because it is something that is happening close to where I live in Glasgow and I felt connected to what the organisation is doing.
+MM: I started this project because it is something that is happening close to where I live in Glasgow and I felt connected to what the organisation is doing.
 The Children’s Wood is local to me and I followed and supported them over the years as they campaigned to preserve open land for community space, groups and outdoor education.
-Once they had done this, they didn’t stop at that success but also initiated a youth-based programme called the G20 Youth Festival.
+Once they had done this, the organisation didn’t stop at that success but also initiated a youth-based programme called the G20 Youth Festival.
 This relates to the G20 postcode where The Children’s Wood is situated, a large locality that has much disparity in terms of health, employment, education, crime and housing.

 DS: Why are the young people at this youth club so interesting to you, and how did you connect with them, there’s trust between you and them – how did you build this?